flucoma/flucoma-docs/doc/BufAmpFeature.rst

 :control features:

-   The index of the buffer where the amplitude differential feature will be copied to.
+   The buffer where the amplitude differential feature will be copied to.

 :control fastRampUp: